mumbleskates/bilrost/README.md

 - Bilrost fields bear a numbered tag, and currently there appears to be no mechanism suitable for this in `serde`.
-- Bilrost fields are also associated with a specific encoder, such as `general` or `fixed`, which may alter their encoding.
-Purely trait-based dispatch will work poorly for this, especially when the values become nested within other data structures like maps and `Vec` and encoders may begin to look like `map<plainbytes, packed<fixed>>`.
+- Bilrost fields are also associated with a specific encoding, such as `general` or `fixed`, which may alter their representation.
+Purely trait-based dispatch will work poorly for this, especially when the values become nested within other data structures like maps and `Vec` and encodings may begin to look like `map<plainbytes, packed<fixed>>`.
 - Bilrost messages must encode their fields in tag order, which may (in the case of `oneof` fields) vary depending on their value, and it's not clear how or if